havron/hogsmeade/content/courses.md

 GitHub; therein lie some ideas and philosophies that are (perhaps) increasingly *rare*, *valuable*, and *meaningful* for world-class teaching.

-At [UVA CS](https://www.cs.virginia.edu), I TA'd the following courses:
+As an undergrad, I TA'd the following courses:
 <ul class="ul-interests fa-ul">
 <li>
 <i class="fa-li fa fa-university"></i>